 Can you live on £80k a year in London?

 £80k a year will probably allow you some comfort if you live close to the centre of London, but it still won’t grant you a bill-free lifestyle.
-Double that, and you’re much closer to a ‘money-no-object’ standard!
+Bump that by 25% and you’re much closer to a very comfortable standard!

 What is considered a ‘happy salary’ in London and the UK?